By Latitude · April 9, 2026

 MCC-based eval quality measurement, tracked continuously (Arize has no equivalent)

-Free self-hosted option with full features
+Free self-hosted option (MIT) with full features

 Trade-offs vs. Arize: